manuelmj/Solar_IAMA/ENF_scraper/README_CRAWLSPIDER.md

 ## ***Spiders***

-The spider works as follows, first the links and the domain to follow are defined
+The spider works as follows, first the links and the domain to follow are defined. [***click here to view code***](https://github.com/manuelmj/Solar_IAMA/blob/main/ENF_scraper/ENF_scraper/spiders/ENF_spider.py)
 ```
 50  name = "the spider name"
 51  allowed_domains = ['the dominian to follow']
 52  start_urls = [the list of links ]
 ```
-Secondly, the spider rules are defined, in this case, the spider goes into the links and extracts all the links from the panels of each of the manufacturers
+Secondly, the spider rules are defined, in this case, the spider goes into the links and extracts all the links from the panels of each of the manufacturers. [***click here to view code***](https://github.com/manuelmj/Solar_IAMA/blob/main/ENF_scraper/ENF_scraper/spiders/ENF_spider.py)
 ```
 81    rules = {
 82        Rule(LinkExtractor(allow=(), restrict_xpaths=(xpath)),